tessalt/coffeescriptbook/src/book.md

 # => "All this happened, more or less."
 ```

-This is how the `.length` method and the `toUpperCase` method work.
-They are methods that belong to all string objects.
+This is how the `toUpperCase` method works.
+It's a _method_ that belongs to all string objects.

+##### What's the difference between a function and a method?

+Not much!
+A method is a function that belongs to an object.
+So we can say that a string has a `toUpperCase` method, meaning that the string has a property `toUpperCase`, and that property is a function.

 #### Configuration objects